Agnes Nixon: All My Children

 With the success of One Life to Live, Nixon was given the greenlight for All My Children, which began as a half-hour soap opera in 1970.
 The show was successful from its beginning, combining its study of social clashes with acting talent including Ruth Warrick (Phoebe Tyler) and Rosemary Prinz (Amy Tyler).
-Nixon helmed the writing team for over a decade, until 1983, and again introduced many social issues into storylines, including the Vietnam War, the anti-war movement, homosexuality, the AIDS epidemic, and American television's first onscreen abortion.Gary Warner, All My Children: The Complete Family Scrapbook; .All My Children was a half-hour show for the first seven years of its run, and virtually no recordings of those episodes survive; ABC erased the videotapes of those early episodes for their reuse.
+Nixon helmed the writing team for over a decade, until 1983, and again introduced many social issues into storylines, including the Vietnam War, the anti-war movement, homosexuality, the AIDS epidemic, and American television's first onscreen abortion.

+All My Children was a half-hour show for the first seven years of its run, and virtually no recordings of those episodes survive; ABC erased the videotapes of those early episodes for their reuse.
 When ABC went to Nixon and said that they wanted her to expand the show to an hour in 1975, she resisted due to her own creative/quality concerns but later agreed under the condition that the tapes of the show would be archived and preserved by the network.
 Episodes began to be saved in 1976, and All My Children expanded to an hour on April 25, 1977.

 In 1992, ABC executives decided that All My Children needed new blood and promoted a Nixon protégé, Megan McTavish, to the position of head writer.
 Nixon continued to be involved with the show, but wanted to take a step back from the grueling day-to-day task of being a head writer.
 McTavish made some important changes by re-writing major storylines and was dismissed in early 1995.
 Lorraine Broderick returned as head writer, working alongside Nixon to return the show to its socially relevant, character-driven roots.
 Broderick and Nixon went on to accept three consecutive Daytime Emmy awards for Outstanding Writing Team.
 Still, in late 1997, ABC abruptly decided to bring back McTavish.
 This move led to Nixon's electing to step back from her story consulting role.

 In early 1999, McTavish was dismissed for the second time and Nixon was again asked to take over the headwriting reins at All My Children.
 Nixon again wove social issues into the show, by having a major character "come out".
 In 2000, Erica's daughter, Bianca Montgomery (Eden Riegel), returned to Pine Valley and came out as a lesbian to her mother and to all of Pine Valley.
 This storyline led to All My Children's winning a casting Artios award, a GLAAD Media Award, and a nomination for a Daytime Emmy for Best Drama Series.